 Dine in a former schoolhouse

 Your kids will want to visit school year round when they discover this dining gem located inside a former schoolhouse.
-The Schoolhouse Restaurant was a former school in operation from the 1860’s -1940’s that now serves up family style dinners on tables with a built in lazy Susan.
-The Schoolhouse Restaurant is known for their fried chicken and comfort foods that will remind you of your grandma.
+The Schoolhouse Restaurant was a former school in operation from the 1860s-1940s that now serves up family-style dinners on tables with a built-in lazy Susan.
+The Schoolhouse Restaurant is known for its fried chicken and comfort foods that will remind you of your grandma.

 Make sure that you notice the memorabilia that’s in the case by the register on your way out.
 I was told that family members have dropped off items that belonged to students who attended school there.
 If you get there and need to wait for a table, you can kill time at the nearby gift shop, by viewing the goats, or by challenging your dinner guest to a friendly a game of tetherball.
 There is also a playground for younger guests.